kabirshhaikh/Leetcode/README.md

 -> Find all duplicates in an array - leetcode medium problem -> Check if it is a straight line - leetocde easy problem -> Unique email addresses - leetcode easy problem
+-> How many apples can you put into the basket - leetcode easy problem